Weapons of mass destruction-free zone in the Middle East

 Obstacles to Peace

 There are of course significant obstacles to overcome before a similar zone can be established in the Middle East.
 Talks have been ongoing for decades but with no concrete results, due to deep-rooted disagreements between some countries in the region.
-Hostility between Israel and Palestine continues, with faltering progress on a two state solution.
+Hostility between Israel and Palestine continues, with faltering progress on a two-state solution.
 Israel is the only country in the region to possess nuclear weapons.
-Although the government does not confirm or deny this fact and has not signed the NPT, it is estimated that they have 80 intact nuclear weapons.
+Although the government does not confirm or deny this fact and has not signed the NPT, it is estimated that they have 90 nuclear weapons.
 Many Arab states do not recognise Israel, which is a major obstacle to securing a region-wide agreement.
-Israel has joined the ongoing discussions, even though it has repeatedly stated that establishing a WMD-free zone would need to be agreed in the context of a broader Middle East peace plan.

 The civil war in Syria has contributed to the instability of the region.
-Since 2011 the fighting has divided loyalties in the region, for example Iran is backing Syrian president al-Assad while Saudi Arabia became the first Arab head of state to condemn him and his government’s actions.
-Over ten years since the invasion of Iraq, deep problems remain in a country which has been economically and physically devastated.
+Since 2011 the fighting has divided loyalties in the region, for example Iran is backing Syrian president al-Assad while Saudi Arabia’s King Abdullah became the first Arab head of state to condemn him and his government’s actions.
+And deep problems remain in Iraq, a country which has been economically and physically devastated by the US-led war and occupation.

 Another complicating factor is that Turkey hosts US nuclear weapons on its territory.

 Overcoming these significant obstacles will require a lot of diplomatic work.
 But the benefits to the Middle East and the rest of the world would be huge.
-Nuclear weapons are horrific weapons of mass destruction that threaten the lives of millions of the world’s population.
+Nuclear weapons are horrific weapons of mass destruction that threaten the lives of millions.
 Steps towards ensuring this most volatile of regions is free of all weapons of mass destruction must surely be a priority for the international community.

 Policymakers and the public in the region would do well to look to the African and Latin American examples.
 They demonstrate how regional security can be far more effectively achieved through co-operative, transparent and rigorously verified security frameworks.